-If the intersection upgrade were to be undertaken it is considered important that a new vehicular entrance into the Domain is established in addition to the restricted existing access point on West Street.
+It is considered important that a new vehicular entrance into the Domain is established in addition to the restricted existing access point on West Street.

 Consideration has been given to upgrading the existing western entrance off Grigg Street, and utilising the old netball courts as a carpark with pedestrian access along the central service path through to the playground and other facilities (refer Project 14).
 While this option has merit it is considered that a western entrance could be too remote for visitors and a more obvious route into the centre of the Domain would be preferable.